 The New Testament of the Bible is the second major section and covers a period of time after the Old Testament.
 It is believed to have been written around 50-100 AD.
-Like the Old Testament, the New Testament is also broken down into sections: The Gospels and the Epistles (see The Book of Romans article).
-The Gospels, which make up the first section of the New Testament, tell the story of Jesus Christ in the book of Matthew, Mark, Luke, and John.
+Like the Old Testament, the New Testament is also broken down into sections: The Gospels and the Epistles.
+The four Gospels, which make up the first section of the New Testament, tell the story of Jesus Christ in the book of Matthew, Mark, Luke, and John.
 These four accounts each emphasize or highlight different parts of Jesus’ life and mission to better help people to understand.

 History of the Books of the Bible

 As mentioned, the Bible as most mainline traditions know it consists of 66 books.
 But some traditions include more books of the Bible.
 The Catholic Bible, for example, contains 7 additional books.
 So how and when was it decided which books to include and which to leave out?
-To answer this, we’ll briefly consider the history of canonization or the formal decision of which books, letters, and text are considered authoritative parts of testament scriptures.
+To answer this, we’ll briefly consider the history of canonization, or the formal decision of which books, letters, and text are considered authoritative parts of scripture.